alexwidua/figma-plugin-ds-vue/README.md

     `import 'figma-plugin-ds-vue/dist/figma-plugin-ds-vue.css'`

-3. Import and register the Vue components you want to use, refer to the [documentation](https://figma-plugin-ds-vue.netlify.app/) for details and an overview of all avaiable components
+3. Import and register the Vue components you want to use, refer to the [documentation](https://figma-plugin-ds-vue.netlify.app/) for details and an overview of all available components

 4. Enjoy building your plugin 💻✨

 ## 📝 Documentation

+⚠️ The documentation is currently outdated.
+The component names changed, the 'Fig' prefix was removed (ex: `<FigSelect/>` → `<Select/>`)

 Refer to the library's [documentation](https://figma-plugin-ds-vue.netlify.app/docs/components.html) for a detailed overview of each component and its usage.